joesabido/watersmart/README.md

 ### How to run this project
 First, clone the GitHub repository into a local folder.
-After that, the project can be run using any of three methods.
+After that, you can run the project in three different ways.
 ```
 $ git clone https://github.com/joesabido/watersmart.git
 ```
+The project has been tested using Google Chrome.
-### Method #1: Running with a locally installed instance of NodeJS
+### Method #1: Running with a local install of NodeJS
-The project was build using the current LTS version of NodeJS (10.5.0) and therefore it's recommended to use the same version.
+The project was built using the current LTS version of NodeJS (10.5.0) and therefore it's recommended to use the same version.
 Make sure port 8080 is available.
 ```
 $ npm install
 $ npm start